 Look out for collaborative features such as mentions, notifications, internal chat applications, and tasks.

-Sales and marketing reporting and analytics
+Sales CRM for sales and marketing reporting and analytics

 Reporting offers an insight into the overall health of your business; analytics are a crystal ball into the immediate future of your business.
 Both are essential for building your business strategy and making sure everything is floating, and your business isn’t going to die tomorrow.
 You might do reporting and analytics in a spreadsheet right now - you’ll know that it’s hard work and very manual.
 But with so much data coming in and out of CRM, it’s the perfect place to automate reports.